ismailchiba/AirBnB_clone_v3/README.md

 ## License
 Public Domain.
 No copy write protection.

-This is a project for learning purposeS .
+This is a project for learning purposes .